-The first of the national rivers and scenic riverways was Ozark National Scenic Riverways in southeastern Missouri, authorized by Congress in 1964 "for the purpose of conserving and interpreting unique scenic and other natural values and objects of historic interest, including preservation of portions of the Jacks Fork River in Missouri as free-flowing streams, preservation of springs and caves, management of wildlife, and provisions for use and enjoyment of the outdoor recreation resources thereof...."
-This linear area incorporates some 140 miles of river and three state parks in its 80,788 acres.
+The first of the national rivers and scenic riverways was Ozark National Scenic Riverways in Missouri, authorized by Congress in 1964 "for the purpose of conserving and interpreting unique scenic and other natural values and objects of historic interest, including preservation of portions of the Jacks Fork River in Missouri as free-flowing streams, preservation of springs and caves, management of wildlife, and provisions for use and enjoyment of the outdoor recreation resources thereof. . . ."
+This linear area incorporates some 140 miles of river and three state parks in its 80,790 acres.

 The Ozark authorization foreshadowed the comprehensive Wild and Scenic Rivers Act of October 2, 1968.
-In it Congress stated that "it is hereby declared to be the policy of the United States that certain selected rivers of the Nation, which, with their immediate environments, possess outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values, shall be preserved in free-flowing condition, and that they and their immediate environments shall be protected for the benefit and enjoyment of present and future generations."
+The act "declared to be the policy of the United States that certain selected rivers of the Nation. which, with their immediate environments, possess outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values, shall be preserved in free-flowing condition, and that they and their immediate environments shall be protected for the benefit and enjoyment of present and future generations."
 The act identified eight rivers and adjacent lands in nine states as initial components of a national wild and scenic rivers system, to be administered variously by the Secretaries of Agriculture and the Interior.
-Only one of them, St. Croix National Scenic Riverway in Minnesota and Wisconsin, became a unit of the National Park System.
-Ideal for canoeing, it contains some 200 miles of the St. Croix River and its Namekagon tributary noted for clear flowing water and abundant wildlife.
+Only one of them, Saint Croix National Scenic Riverway in Minnesota and Wisconsin, became a unit of the National Park System.
+Ideal for canoeing, it contains some 230 miles of the Saint Croix River, and its Namekagon tributary is noted for clear flowing water and abundant wildlife.

-The act named 27 other rivers to be studied as potential additions to the wild and scenic rivers system.
-All or parts of four of the study areas later joined the Park System: the Lower St. Croix National Scenic Riverway was authorized in 1972, Obed Wild and Scenic River in Tennessee was authorized in 1976, and the Rio Grande Wild and Scenic River and the Upper Delaware Scenic and Recreational River followed in 1978.
-In 1972 Congress also authorized a related addition not proposed in the Wild and Scenic Rivers Act-Buffalo National River, Arkansas.
-Its 94,219 acres encompass 132 miles of the clear, free-flowing Buffalo River, multicolored bluffs, and numerous springs.
+The act named 27 other rivers or river segments to be studied as potential additions to the wild and scenic rivers system.
+All or parts of the study areas later joined the System: 27 more miles of the Saint Croix were authorized for Saint Croix National Scenic Riverway in 1972, Obed Wild and Scenic River in Tennessee was authorized in 1976, and Rio Grande Wild and Scenic River and Upper Delaware Scenic and Recreational River followed in 1978.
+In 1972 Congress also authorized a similar addition not proposed in the Wild and Scenic Rivers Act-Buffalo National River, Arkansas.
+Its 94,309 acres encompass 136 miles of the Buffalo River, multicolored bluffs, and numerous springs.